Tearth/Inanis/README.md

  - `tuner ./input/quiet.epd ./output/ true true 4` - run tuning with 4 threads (excluding piece values) for positions stored in `quiet.epd`, starting from the values already set in the engine, and saving the result in the `output` directory

 Since version 1.1.0, Inanis has also a command to generate epd files with quiet positions, based on provided PGN input:
- - `tunerset ./input/games.pgn ./output/quiet.epd 16 250 50 3` -  generate a new `quiet.epd` file, by parsing `games.pgn` games and taking 3 random positions from each of them, ignoring these with a ply less than 16, evaluation score bigger than 250, and the difference between evaluation score and quiescence search score bigger than 50
+ - `tunerset ./input/games.pgn ./output/quiet.epd 16 250 50 3` -  generate a new `quiet.epd` file, by parsing `games.pgn` and taking 3 random positions from each of the game, ignoring these with a ply less than 16, evaluation score bigger than 250, and the difference between evaluation score and quiescence search score bigger than 50

 ## Test suites
 Testing of strategic evaluation performance can be done by using the `test` command, which performs a fixed-depth search for positions stored in the EPD file.